Stories from the Wadiz Partner Business Team, Part 1.

 2022 Wadiz Official Content Partner Meeting

-How does the content partnership service, which involves three parties—Wadiz, the partner, and the maker—operate?
-I’d appreciate it if you could focus on explaining the key differences compared to working with other production companies.
+How does the content partnership service—involving Wadiz, partners, and creators—work?
+I’d appreciate it if you could focus on the key differences compared to working with other production companies.

-Lee Hye-jin: The process for creating funding content proceeds in the following order: first, we gain a thorough understanding of the product; then we draft an initial proposal; receive feedback from the Wadiz editorial team; finalize the story; shoot and edit the product photos; and design the product detail page.
-Based on the initial proposal drafted by our partner companies, the Wadiz content team offers suggestions for improvements to help refine the story.
+Lee Hye-jin: The process for creating funding content follows this sequence: first, we thoroughly understand the product; then we draft an initial proposal; receive feedback from the Wadiz editorial team; finalize the story; shoot and edit the product photos; and design the product detail page.
+The Wadiz content team reviews the initial proposal drafted by our partner companies and suggests revisions to help refine the story.
 The aspect that makers appreciate the most is the feedback the Wadiz Content Team provides to the partner agencies that drafted the initial proposal.
 If a maker tells us what changes they’d like to see, our editors incorporate those suggestions.
 Since the partner agencies drafting the initial proposals are experts themselves, they sometimes struggle to convey exactly what the maker wants.
 By acting as a bridge in these situations, we’ve found that makers feel really reassured.

 What role do Wadiz representatives play in operating the Content Partner Service?

-Jang Yoon-ji: I believe that members of the Partner Business Team act as team builders for makers.
-Launching a single funding project requires collaboration not only with partners but also with various relevant departments within Wadiz.
-I believe our role is to help the staff from each department work together as a single team for the makers.
-In that sense, I was particularly impressed when a maker told us, “It feels like I’ve met a great team made up of experts in every field.”
+Jang Yoon-ji: I believe that the Partner Business Team plays the role of a team builder for makers.
+To launch a single funding project, collaboration is essential not only with partners but also with various relevant departments within Wadiz.
+I believe our role is to help the managers of each department work together as a single team for the makers.
+In that sense, I was particularly impressed when a maker commented, “It feels like I’ve met a great team made up of experts in various fields.”

-Kickoff Meeting for Content Production for the Funding Project
+Kickoff Meeting for Content Creation for the Funding Project

 Stories from the Wadiz Partner Business Team, Part 2.